TheHun89/Docker-with-Spring-Boot/README.md

 ![Docker Architecture](https://docs.docker.com/engine/images/architecture.svg)

-* if updates are made to SB app then you just need to rerun - mvn package
+* if updates are made to SB app then you just need to rerun - mvn clean package -DskipTest
 * docker --version
 * docker-compose up/down
 * Ctrl + C to stop the running container